 I always peel the eggplant, but it is a personal taste, if you like the skin you can leave it.

-The large shape of the slices are perfect for a portion of a side dish or a child lunch.
+The large shape of the slices is perfect for a portion of a side dish or a child's lunch.

 Italian seasoned breadcrumbs

-If you want to know more about it you can read the article: Grated Parmesan and Breadcrumbs. also check out the article: Once a Month Freezer Meal Prep to find out what else I keep in my freezer.
+If you want to know more about it, read the article: Grated Parmesan and Breadcrumbs. also check out the article: Once a Month Freezer Meal Prep to find out what else I keep in my freezer.

-- ½ cup of basil leaves or parsley
+- ½ cup of fresh basil leaves or parsley

 How to prepare the Italian seasoned breadcrumbs

-- Cut the stale bread in chunks small enough to fit in the shredder
+- Cut the stale bread into chunks small enough to fit in the shredder

-- Shredd the bread putting the garlic first so the bread absorbs the flavour
+- Shredd the bread, putting the garlic first so the bread absorbs the flavor

-- Take a cup of shredded breadcrumbs and blend it with the basil leaves (used shredded bread otherwise you risk to break the blender as the bread is too hard for a blender)
+- Take a cup of shredded breadcrumbs and blend it with the basil leaves (use shredded bread; otherwise, you risk breaking the blender as stale bread can be very hard to blend)

 - Add the shredded parmesan to the breadcrumbs